 Australia, and Queensland in particular, is in no short supply of country towns.
-And Brisbane can boast of quite a few perfectly charming country towns within a couple of hours’ drive from the city.
-From the Scenic Rim to the Southern Downs and up to the Sunshine Coast plus a few other regions in between, these small towns highlight slow-living, rolling hills, verdant pastures and a couple of our favourite things: country town hotels and bakeries.
+And Brisbane can boast of quite a few country towns within a couple of hours’ drive from the city.
+From the Scenic Rim to the Southern Downs and up to the Sunshine Coast plus a few other regions in between, these perfectly charming towns near Brisbane highlight slow-living, rolling hills, verdant pastures and a couple of our favourite things: country town hotels and bakeries.

 1. Canungra, Scenic Rim

 Canungra is a tiny and charming town found just over an hour’s drive from Brisbane.
 It’s located on the eastern edge of the Scenic Rim and is the gateway to Lamington National Park as well as the Gold Coast Hinterland.
 It’s the ideal location to begin many bushwalks and hikes and birdwatching adventures in the region and that’s not to mention the many spectacular views and breathtaking lookouts.

 The historic Lahey’s Tramway Tunnel, which is a 90-metre hand-dug sandstone tunnel, is well worth checking out and so is The Outpost Cafe—famed for its award-winning pies.
 One of our favourite activities, though, would have to be a visit to Mountview Alpaca Farm where you’ll be able to meet some very cuddly alpacas.
 Located on-site at O’Reilly’s Canungra Valley Vineyards, you can add a vineyard picnic basket on top of your experience for a wonderful day out in the country.

 Since you’re in the area, why not lace up the walking boots and check out Kweebani Cave in Lamington National Park?